WHAT YOU SHOULD KNOW:

 - General anesthesia will keep you asleep and free from pain during surgery.
 Anesthesia may be given through your IV.
 You may instead breathe it in through a mask or a tube placed down your throat.
 The tube may cause you to have a sore throat when you wake up.

 Your surgeon will do either an open or a closed sphincterotomy.
 During an open sphincterotomy, he will cut into the skin tissue covering your sphincter.
 This will allow him to see your sphincter muscles.
 During a closed sphincterotomy, he will cut the sphincter muscles without cutting through the skin tissue.
 Your surgeon will use a scope to help him see your sphincter.
 Once your sphincter is cut, the pressure will be released and the muscles will relax.
 After your sphincterotomy, your surgeon will either close the cut with stitches or leave it open to heal.
 Your anus may then be covered with a bandage.

 After your surgery:

-- Steroids: Steroids may help your anal muscles relax and increase blood flow to your anus.
-This medicine also may decrease your pain.
-Steroid cream may be put just inside your anus.
-Your caregiver will teach you the right way to use this medicine.
+- Steroid cream helps relax your anal muscles and decrease pain.
+The cream is applied inside your anus.
+Your caregiver will teach you how to use this medicine.